 Once cooked, transfer the knuckle to a deep baking dish and use a sharp knife to make cuts into the skin.
 This way, the skin will become more crispy while baking and that’s exactly what we want to happen.
 The cuts will also allow the seasonings to get closer to the meat itself and penetrate it deeper and better, which is another positive.

 Let’s prepare a simple marinade now.
 Just mix two tablespoons of olive oil, one tablespoon of salt, one tablespoon of black pepper and one or two crushed cloves of garlic.

-Properly brush the pork knuckle on all sides.
+Properly brush the meat and skin on all sides.
 This is an important step so make sure you don’t skip any part of the knuckle and brush the inside of the cuts too.
 Should you run out of marinade, simply prepare a bit more, it takes just a few seconds.